EECS 280: Programming and Introductory Data Structures Syllabus

 Computer science fundamentals, with programming in C++.
 Build an image processing program, a Euchre card game, a web backend, and a machine learning algorithm.

-Labs are held in-person, with most work completed in small groups of four.
+Labs are in-person, with most work completed in small groups of four.
 Course staff facilitate lab sessions and are available for questions.
-Lab attendance is required for credit.
+Lab attendance is required.
 We will drop the two lowest lab scores for each student at the end of the term.

 Projects may be completed either alone or in a partnership and turned in to an autograder.

 Exams will be in-person, on-paper, at a scheduled time.

 Office hours will be held in-person and virtually, both one-on-one and in groups.

 eecs280.org links to all course resources and is required reading.